Hal Douglas

-Harold Douglas (born Harold Cohen; September 1, 1924 – March 7, 2014) was an American voice actor best known for performing thousands of voice-overs for movie trailers, television commercials, and stage plays over the course of a six-decade career.
+Harold Douglas (born Harold Cone; September 1, 1924 – March 7, 2014) was an American voice actor best known for performing thousands of voice-overs for movie trailers, television commercials, and stage plays over the course of a six-decade career.

 Early life

-Harold "Hal" Douglas was born Harold Cohen in Stamford, Connecticut, on September 1, 1924, the son of Jewish immigrants from Eastern Europe, Samuel and Miriam Levenson Cohen.
+Harold "Hal" Douglas was born Harold Cone in Stamford, Connecticut, on September 1, 1924, the son of Jewish immigrants from Eastern Europe, Samuel and Miriam Levenson Cone.
 Douglas and his brother Edwin were primarily raised by their grandparents Sarah and Tevya Levenson after their mother died when Douglas was only nine.
 He served in World War II, and attended the University of Miami in Florida as a drama major.

 Career

 Douglas began a career in radio in the 1950s.
 By the 1960s, he had become a producer for several prominent advertising agencies in New York City.
-He finally moved into doing voice-overs for commercials, promos, and trailers by the early 1970s, and would continue doing so until his retirement in the late 2000s.
+He finally moved into doing voice-overs for commercials, promos, and trailers by the early 1970s, and would continue doing so until his retirement in 2010.

 Because many of his trailers have begun with the words "In a world", there is controversy over whether his voice has immortalized them.
 (Don LaFontaine claimed to have actually created the catchphrase.)
 In addition, Douglas has been the promotional voice for The WB, ABC, A&E, Disney's Halloween Treat, A Disney Halloween, Disney Channel's "Vault Disney" (1997–2002), and The History Channel.

 He did the voiceover narration for the 1997 Detroit Red Wings, the 1994 and 1995 Houston Rockets and the 1992, 1993, 1996 and 1997 Chicago Bulls championship documentaries.
 He also did voiceover narrations of other NBA documentaries of the 1990s.

 Because he recorded so many trailers through the years, he was sometimes mistaken for Don LaFontaine.
 He can be seen parodying himself in the trailer for Comedian, a documentary that features Jerry Seinfeld.

 Douglas provided narration for the trailer for the novel All the Talk Is Dead by Michael Ebner.

 Unlike most movie trailer announcers, Douglas lived in Northern Virginia and his agent was based in New York City instead of Los Angeles.
 Hal Douglas was described by a Miramax publicist as "perhaps the most recognizable trailer voice in the business".

 Douglas's voice briefly appears in the skit 5 Men and a Limo, featuring other notable voiceover recording artists, such as Don LaFontaine, John Leader, Nick Tate, Al Chalk, and Mark Elliot.
 As the skit was filmed in California, and as Douglas was primarily based in the East Coast, he was unable to make a physical appearance, and only is heard in a brief recording.